-- This post is part of a on-going series called “Being a Professional Manga Artist in the West“.
-The first post is here.
+- This is part of an on-going blog series called “Being a Professional Manga Artist in the West“.
+The Table of Contents is here.

 Of course, getting rejected is always extremely upsetting.
 No matter how many times it’s happened (or how many times you’ve gotten accepted before), it’s always difficult when someone (anyone) rejects what you’ve poured your heart and soul into.
 How you deal with a publisher rejection, however, is entirely dependent on what you think you’re getting, if you got accepted by that publisher.
 In other words, what you think you’re getting out of a publishing deal directly affects how well (or how badly) you handle a publisher’s rejection.

 Few people ask themselves why they submit to a publisher.
 Most people submit, because that’s what you do, apparently, if you want a book on a bookshelf in a bookstore.
 Okay.
 I might as well tell you that this is no longer true, but I assume you’re reading this because you want to get published by a publisher, regardless of the situation.
 Which is fine.
 There’s nothing wrong with wanting to get published (it’s normal to want that, actually).